Saints overcome Winston injury, top Buccaneers 36-27

 AP Sports Writer

-Winston was injured during a scramble early in the second quarter when he was pulled down from behind by former LSU star Devin White, who was flagged for a horse collar tackle.
+Winston injured his left knee during a scramble early in the second quarter when pulled down from behind by former LSU star Devin White, who was flagged for a horse collar tackle.

-“I think it’s significant,” coach Sean Payton said.
+“I think it’s significant,” said coach Sean Payton, adding that he cried when he saw Winston in the locker room.
 “He felt something and is on crutches right now. … When he got up and then had to go back down, you were a little concerned.”

 Brady passed for four TDs, but also turned the ball over three times on a pair of interceptions and a fumble, which the Saints converted into 16 points.

-The Bucs nearly overcame their mistakes, wiping out a 16-point second-half deficit, taking a lead with 5:44 to go when receiver and former LSU track athlete Cyril Grayson was left uncovered behind the defense and scored a 50-yard touchdown.
+The Bucs nearly overcame their mistakes.
+They wiped out a 16-point second-half deficit and took a lead with 5:44 to go when receiver and former LSU track athlete Cyril Grayson was left uncovered and Brady found him for a 50-yard touchdown.

-New Orleans responded by driving for a field goal for a 29-27 lead with 1:41 left, leaving Brady, who is no stranger to late comebacks, that much time plus a timeout to win the game.
+New Orleans responded by driving for a field goal and a 29-27 lead with 1:41 left, leaving Brady, no stranger to late-game heroics, that much time plus a timeout to get in field goal range.
 Instead, the Saints’ defense came up big.

+“I just threw it to the wrong guy,” Brady said of his late interception.
+“I had Mike (Evans) open.
+It cost us the game.”

 New Orleans’ defense came up with two turnovers in the second quarter after Winston was carted to the locker room, and the Saints’ offense converted those into nine points.

-Brady fumbled on a double-pump caused by pressure from defensive end Cameron Jordan, and defensive tackle David Onyemata, newly activated after a six-game suspension, recovered near midfield.
+Brady fumbled on a double-pump caused by pressure from defensive end Cameron Jordan.
+Defensive tackle David Onyemata, newly activated after a six-game suspension, recovered near midfield.

 The Saints got a field goal, but only after a roughing-the-passer call against William Gholston wiped out what would have been an interception by Antoine Winfield Jr. in the end zone.

 Later, Brady was intercepted by C.J.
-Gardner Johnson, who had left his man to undercut a pass intended for Godwin.
-Gardner-Johnson returned the ball 26 yards to the Tampa Bay 35.
+Gardner Johnson, who had left his man to undercut a pass intended for Chris Godwin.

-New Orleans converted that on a short pass from Siemian to fullback Alex Armah shortly before the end of the first half, giving the Saints a 16-7 lead after rookie kicker Brian Johnson missed the extra point.
+New Orleans capitalized by driving for Siemian’s 1-yard pass to fullback Alex Armah shortly before halftime.

-New Orleans widened its lead to 23-7 on the opening possession of the second half, which began with Siemian hitting Kevin White for a 38-yard gain.
-Alvin Kamara finished it with a scoring run on a pitch play on fourth-and-goal from the 1.
+The Saints widened their lead to 23-7 on the opening possession of the second half, which began with Siemian hitting Kevin White for a 38-yard gain.
+Alvin Kamara finished it on a pitch play on fourth-and-goal from the 1.

-But Brady responded by leading the Bucs to the end zone on their next two possessions on a 7-yard pass to running back Giovani Bernard and a 41-yard strike to Mike Evans.
-He beat Saints top cornerback Marshon Lattimore in single coverage and made it a 23-21 game before the third quarter ended.
+But Brady responded by leading the Bucs to touchdowns on two straight possessions.
+He hit running back Giovani Bernard for a 7-yard TD and launched a 41-yard scoring strike to Evans, who beat Marshon Lattimore in single coverage.

 INJURIES